MasteryEducation/SecuritiesExamsMastery.ca/content/csc/25/2/index.md

 - [ ] Performance-based fees are mandatory.
 - [ ] The fee rate increases as assets under management expand.

-> **Explanation:** Tiered fee schedules typically reduce the percentage charged on higher asset levels, incentivizing large portfolios to stay within the service.
+> **Explanation:**( Tiered fee schedules typically reduce the percentage charged on higher asset levels, incentivizing large portfolios to stay within the service.)

----

 ### Which of the following is NOT a common benefit of managed fee-based accounts?